TheMeinerLP/MinecraftOTEL/docs/admin/cloudnet.md

 - `cloudnet.task.name`
 - `cloudnet.service.name`

+To apply these labels at the Java agent level, load `MinecraftOTEL.jar` as an agent extension.
+See `docs/admin/installation.md`.

 ## Prometheus Labels
 If you use the OpenTelemetry Collector Prometheus exporter, these resource attributes are typically exposed as labels such as: